liamgriffiths/distributed-elixir-demo/README.md

 $ brew install node

 # Install Docker
-$ brew install docker
-# (or just download the installer from the website)
+# (download the installer from the website and run it)

 # Install VirtualBox
-# (download the installer from the website)
+# (download the installer from the website and run it)

 # Install Minikube (mini kubernetes that runs on VirtualBox)
 $ brew cask install minikube